 Welcome and thank you for reading Phoenix Forward.
 We publish articles that celebrate current University of Phoenix students, as well as faculty members and partners of the University.
 We cover news that impacts our various schools and colleges and share information about careers and everyday life — all things that are important to a student.

-Phoenix Forward was launched in January 2012 and is written by writers who have an insider’s view of the University.
+Phoenix Forward was launched in January 2012 and has won numerous industry awards.
+It is written by writers who have an insider’s view of the University.
 It showcases the community as a vital, connected network of dynamic individuals who are collectively changing the landscape of education.

 Our site is growing daily and we hope you’ll return to see our new content and features.
 We want to hear from you: To share feedback — or to pitch article ideas to the editorial team — please contact us at email@example.com, and be sure to follow what’s going on at the University on Twitter® and Facebook®.